Zibgame/Nvim-Config/README.md

-# 💤  My Custom Nvim Config
+# 💤 Zibgame Custom Nvim Config

-Welcome to my personalized Vim configuration!
+Welcome to my personalized Neovim configuration!
 This setup is built on top of [LazyVim](https://github.com/LazyVim/LazyVim) — a powerful and flexible Neovim config — but fully customized by me to boost my productivity and coding comfort. 💻✨

+---

 ## 🎯 Why This Config?